-- 23.-(1) The Director may, where he has reason to believe that an offence has been committed under this Act - (a) board and search any ship; - (b) enter and search any premises; or - (c) summon any person before him and require him to answer questions, and the Director may carry out such inspection and examination as he may consider necessary and may seize any book, paper, document, record, electronic material or other thing found in those places which may furnish evidence of the commission of an offence under this Act and may make copies of, or take extracts from or samples of, such book, paper, document, record, electronic material or other thing.
+23.-(1) The Director may, where he or she has reason to believe that an offence has been committed under this Act -

+- (a) board and search any ship;

+- (b) enter and search any premises; or

+- (c) summon any person before the Director and require the person to answer questions,

+and the Director may carry out such inspection and examination as he or she may consider necessary and may seize any book, paper, document, record, electronic material or other thing found in those places which may provide evidence of the commission of an offence under this Act and may make copies of, or take extracts from or samples of, such book, paper, document, record, electronic material or other thing.

-- (2) Any person who assaults, hinders, impedes or obstructs the Director in the performance of his duties under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 or to imprisonment for a term not exceeding 12 months or to both. - (3) In this section, "Director" includes an officer of the Authority authorised by the Director to exercise any of the powers referred to in subsection (1).
+(2) Any person who assaults, hinders, impedes or obstructs the Director in the performance of his or her duties under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 or to imprisonment for a term not exceeding 12 months or to both.

+(3) In this section, "Director" includes an officer of the Authority authorised by the Director to exercise any of the powers mentioned in subsection (1).